lodash/lodash/doc/README.md

 <!-- div -->

 ### <a id="_mergeobject-sources"></a>`_.merge(object, [sources])`
-<a href="#_mergeobject-sources">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/4.6.1/lodash.js#L11705 "View in source") [&#x24C9;][1] [&#x24C3;](https://www.npmjs.com/package/lodash.merge "See the npm package")
+<a href="#_mergeobject-sources">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/4.7.0/lodash.js#L12350 "View in source") [&#x24C9;][1] [&#x24C3;](https://www.npmjs.com/package/lodash.merge "See the npm package")

-This method is like `_.assign` except that it recursively merges own and inherited enumerable properties of source objects into the destination object.
+This method is like `_.assign` except that it recursively merges own and inherited enumerable string keyed properties of source objects into the destination object.
 Source properties that resolve to `undefined` are skipped if a destination value exists.
 Array and plain object properties are merged recursively.Other objects and value types are overridden by assignment.
 Source objects are applied from left to right.
 Subsequent sources overwrite property assignments of previous sources.
 <br>
 <br>
 **Note:** This method mutates `object`.

+#### Since
+0.5.0
 #### Arguments
 1. `object` *(Object)*: The destination object.
 2. `[sources]` *(...Object)*: The source objects.

 #### Returns
 *(Object)*: Returns `object`.

 #### Example
 ```js